Automorphic Lie Algebras and Cohomology of Root Systems: Cohomology of root systems

 with \(T_1(\roots)=\roots_0\).
 This is done to avoid the possibility that in applying the boundary operator as defined in Section \ref{sec:differential}, we try to add roots the sum of which is not a root (and this again is related to the fact that for such roots the bracket of their weight vectors will be zero).
-In the formula above the chain is zero (denoted by \(0_n\in T_n(\roots)\)) if one of its constituents is zero, as happens when opposite roots are added.
-The oldfashioned \(\br\)-notation (cf \cite{MR0056295}, later replaced by \(\otimes\)) is used here because the modern notation would seem to imply things like linearity with respect to \(\rootp\) which is not at all the case.
+In the formula above the link is zero (denoted by \(0_n\in T_n(\roots)\)) if one of its constituents is zero, as happens when opposite roots are added.
+The old-fashioned \(\br\)-notation (cf \cite{MR0056295}, later replaced by \(\otimes\)) is used here because the modern notation would seem to imply things like linearity with respect to \(\rootp\) which is not at all the case.
 The \(\lbr\) and \(\rbr\) are added for readability, usually when \(n>1\) but also sometimes in expressions like \(\lbr r_0\rootp r_1 \rbr\).

 Although we will use the same formulas as in group cohomology theory in the definition of the (co)boundary operators, it should be noticed that the root system \(\roots_0\) is not a group, but a groupoid.
+Thus root cohomology is a branch of groupoid cohomology.
+Our main result, Theorem \ref{thm:H^2_+=0}, relies on properties of root systems and is therefore not likely to appear in a general treatment of groupoid cohomology.
+For future research on ALiAs, such as the study of their representations or the investigation of ALiAs with non-inner reduction group, it is also interesting to generalise the root system to the groupoid of weights of representations of semisimple Lie algebras (in which case weight cohomology would be a more appropriate name).